JeanKei/hit-website/README.md

 ### 4. Start the Website

-To start the development server, run:
+To start the website, run:

 ```bash
 npm run dev